11 great peer-to-peer fundraising platforms for Institutions and Nonprofits 2026

 Cons

-- Qgiv is mostly centered around nonprofits and their functionality for institutions may be limited.
+- Bloomerang Fundraising is mostly centered around nonprofits, and its functionality for institutions may be limited.

-- Smaller nonprofits and associations might find the pricing to be a bit high considering the transaction fees on top of the package fees.
+- Smaller nonprofits and associations might find the pricing to be a bit high, considering it requires transaction fees on top of the package fees.

 Pricing